Here is the detailed information that many License to Carry applicants ask for.....

 What is the LTC Shooting Proficiency Test?

+SHORT ANSWER: Don't worry, the shooting test is safe, stress-free and we make it as enjoyable as possible.
 The shooting proficiency test requires students to shoot 50 rounds of ammunition at a “B-27” human silhouette target.
 Students shoot 20 rounds from 3 yards, 20 rounds from 7 yards and 10 rounds at 15 yards in specific steps with time to rest in between.
-For maximum points, students need to shoot most of the 50 rounds into the center 13″w X 18″h area of the B-27 target.
-A student must score 175 out of 250 possible points to qualify (70%).
-Don't worry, the shooting test is as safe, stress-free and enjoyable as possible.
+For maximum points, students need to shoot most of the 50 rounds inside the "8" ring 13″w X 18″h area of the B-27 target.
+A student must score 175 out of 250 possible points to qualify (70%). (really easy, don't worry!)

 • Shots within the 8 ring (red) are 5 points.